 - An authorization hold in the amount of the estimated order total

 - New authorization holds for remaining items that haven’t shipped

 Long story short...

-eGifter never holds funds until an authorization is "settled" -- meaning, until a successful purchase is completed.
-Best bet is to follow up with your bank by asking them to remove any pending amounts.
+Best bet is to follow up with your bank and ask them to remove any pending holds.